Auerilas/ecopy/docs/source/ordination.rst

 		Produces a biplot of the given CA axes.

 		xax: integer
-			Specifies CA axis to plot on the x-axis
+			Specifies CA axis to plot on the x-axis.

 		yax: integer
-			Specifies CA axis to plot on the y-axis (Default=2)
+			Specifies CA axis to plot on the y-axis.

 		showSp: [True | False]
-			Whether or not to show species in the plot
+			Whether or not to show species in the plot.

 		showSite: [True | False]
-			Whether or not to show sites in the plot
+			Whether or not to show sites in the plot.

 		spCol: string
-			Color of species text
+			Color of species text.

 		siteCol: string
-			Color of site text
+			Color of site text.

 		spSize: integer
-			Size of species text
+			Size of species text.

 		siteSize: integer
-			Size of site text
+			Size of site text.

 		xlim: list
-			A list of x-axis limits to override default
+			A list of x-axis limits to override default.

 		ylim: list
-			A list of y-axis limits to override default
+			A list of y-axis limits to override default.

 	**Examples**